General

 Modern orchestration platforms automate dispatch decisions using predefined rules and dynamic constraints such as capacity, location, delivery windows, and service commitments.

 Orders are allocated to the most suitable carrier or fleet without manual intervention, reducing dispatcher workload and minimizing allocation errors.
 This automation also supports rapid reallocation when conditions change during execution.
+The ability to improve fleet utilization is a direct outcome of intelligent allocation logic.

 Real-Time Transportation Visibility and Control